 Oxbow Carbon spokesperson Brad Goldstein told Sludge, “Oxbow’s PAC asked that the money be earmarked for Republican candidates for office.
 It had nothing to do with defense contracts.”
 He noted that “Oxbow has a small contract to supply coal to an Air Force base in Montana.
 This contract is coming to a close.
 We do not expect to renew that contract.
 Nor do we expect to have any other contracts with the U.S. Government.”
 USASpending.org shows that Oxbow has two ongoing contracts with DoD, both pertaining to the Malmstrom Air Force Base in Montana and ending in 2020, for a total of $858,000.

-More big donations include $2.8 million from Abigail and Leslie Wexner, the founder of L Brands; $100,000 from billionaire hedge fund manager Steven A. Cohen; and $50,000 from Howard Schultz, CEO of Starbucks, which has received over $400,000 in Defense contracts.
+More big donations include $2.8 million from Abigail and Leslie Wexner, the founder of L Brands; $100,000 from billionaire hedge fund manager Steven A. Cohen; and $50,000 from Howard Schultz, CEO of Starbucks, which has sold over $400,000 worth of products to the Defense Department.
 According to CNN, Walmart heirs Jim and Alice Walton have also contributed to WFH.

 WHF, which is bipartisan and supports Democrats and Republicans relatively equally, has already spent $2.8 million on largely positive independent expenditures in House races this cycle.
 Its candidates include House challengers such as Marine Corps pilot Amy McGrath (D-Ky.), Long Islander and former Navy Seal Dan DeBono (R-N.Y.) and progressive Army vet Richard Ojeda (D-W.Va.), and incumbents Brian Mast (R-Fla.) and Seth Moulton (D-Mass.).